A Column-Wise Update Algorithm for Sparse Stochastic Matrix Factorization: Numerical experiments

-where ``{\tt tol}" is a prescribed tolerance.
-For Algorithms \ref{PALM} and \ref{alg1}, we also set $\delta_1=10^{-5}$, $\delta_2=10^{-6}$, and $c=10.0$.
-In addition, we use `{\tt strue}', `{\tt ITmax}', `{\tt ct.}', and `{\tt res.}' to denote the number of non-zeros in the true solution, the largest number of iterations, the total computational in seconds, and the relative residual $\|V-W^kH^k\|_F/\|V\|_F$ at the final iterates of the corresponding algorithms, accordingly.
+For comparison purposes, we use the symbols `{\tt ITmax}', `{\tt ct.}', `{\tt res.}', `{\tt nnz1.}', and `{\tt nnz2.}' to denote the largest number of iterations, the averaged total computing time in seconds, the averaged relative residual $\|V-W^kH^k\|_F/\|V\|_F$, and the averaged numbers of non-zero elements of $W^k$ and $H^k$ at the final iterates of the corresponding algorithms, respectively.